graydon/stxt/README.md

   - It's an _anarchic_ system, even at the level of an individual
-    group: groups protect secrecy and induce a carrying-graph, but to not provide any other authority mechanism.
+    group: groups protect secrecy and induce a carrying-graph, but do not provide any other authority mechanism.
 All members of a group are equally empowered, and can all lie about their identity, kick one another out, change their names, or the like.
 There's no ACL system, no ownership, no read-write